 I am continuing to create modern buildings for my 21st century modern model railway.
 Here is my next challenge: the ubiquitous coffee shop.
 Costa creates some of the best.
 I hope you enjoy reading.

-In this article, I building an OO gauge model of an ultra modern waiting room on an island platform.
+In this article, I build an OO gauge model of an ultra-modern waiting room on an island platform.
 This example is seen at Peterborough Station, UK.

 I have resisted for years but finally I have given in and introduced my personal railway model to the world.
 Hope it finds favour

 Due to a limited supply of real high street models in 3D I have started to make three dimensional models out of all the Metcalfe and Superquick low relief.
 This is an early example.
 There will be more